brad-cannell/freqtables/README.md

 For the `freq_table_two_way` class, the methods used are Pearson’s chi-square test of independence Fisher’s exact test.
-When cell counts are &lt;= 5, Fisher’s Exact Test is considered more reliable.
+When cell counts are \<= 5, Fisher’s Exact Test is considered more reliable.

 Here is an example of using `freq_test()` to test the equality of proportions on a one-way frequency table with all function arguments